Where is hbar Hiding in Entropic Gravity?: Introduction

 The inversion of the logic that describes gravity as an emergent phenomenon was first proposed by Sakharov \cite{Sakharov}, who suggested that gravity is induced by quantum field fluctuations.
 Invoking the area scaling property of entanglement entropy, Jacobson in 1995 \cite{Jacobson} used basic laws of thermodynamics to derive Einstein equations.
-In his perspective Einstein equations are now an equation of state rather than a fundamental theory.
+In his perspective, Einstein equations are now an equation of state rather than a fundamental theory.
 More ideas on emergent gravity have been recently proposed (See, for example, \cite{Volovik,Sidoni et al,Padmanabhan,Verlinde}).

 Similar to Jacobson's derivation of Einstein equations through thermodynamic, Verlinde treated gravity as an entropic force analogous to the restoring force of a stretched elastic polymer driven by the system's tendency towards the maximization of entropy \cite{Verlinde}, and interestingly the Newton's law of gravitation was shown to arise.
 To arrive at the Newton's force law of gravity through the first law of thermodynamic $Fdx=TdS$, Verlinde first invoked the Compton wavelength of the test particle to find the change of entropy with respect to its displacement.
 He then invoked the holographic principle \cite{'t Hooft, Susskind, Bousso} and the equipartition theorem to define the temperature experienced by the test particle.
 One cannot but notices that all these building blocks have quantum mechanical origin, or more specifically the presence of $\hbar$.
 Yet all the $\hbar$'s just get subtly cancelled and at the end a purely classical Newton's law has emerged.
-This is rather atypical for emergent phenomena in physics, where the underlying, more fundamental physics often reveals itself as corrections to the leading classical behavior.
 So one naturally wonders: where is $\hbar$ hiding in entropic gravity?

+There have been previous works aiming at finding the entropic corrections to Newton's law but however unsatisfactory.
+We will discuss with them in later sections.